 |School mission and unique qualities (as provided by the school):|

 Kenyon College, among the nation's finest liberal arts institutions, takes pride in exceptionally strong programs in English (Kenyon is the home of the internationally known Kenyon Review), the sciences, and drama.
 Student-faculty interaction, both in and out of the classroom, and community involvement are hallmarks of the Kenyon experience.
-Kenyon students, who come from all 50 states and many countries, enjoy an active extracurricular life, with more than 140 student organizations.
+Kenyon students, who come from all 50 states and many countries, enjoy an active extracurricular life, with more than 120 student organizations.
 Kenyon teams compete in 22 sports--11 each for men and women-and the swimming and diving teams are renowned for their record-breaking number of national championships.
-The Kenyon campus is noted for its beauty and the quality of its facilities, including a $32-million science center, a $70-million fitness, recreation, and athletic center, and a new art gallery and studio art center under construction.
+The Kenyon campus is noted for its beauty and the quality of its facilities, including a $32-million science center, a $70-million fitness, recreation, and athletic center, and a new art gallery, and studio art center.

 |School type||private, coed college|